 Food and dining

-There are two accessible areas to eat in the Museum:
+Accessible areas to eat in the Australian Museum includes:

 - The Billabong Waterhole café is located on Level 2.